raspberrypilearning/pick-your-favourite/en/step_7.md

 --- /task ---

-### Checking the choice when the page is loaded
+### Check the choice when the page is loaded

-Next you are going to create a function to check if the variable has been set when the page loads.
+Next, you are going to create a function to check if the variable has been set when the page loads.

 --- task ---

-In `scripts.js` find the `// Loading event` comment.
+In `scripts.js`, find the `// Loading event` comment.

 Underneath, use `document.addEventListener()` to create a function that will run when the page is loaded.